-(A) A CASA volunteer shall have the right to be present and be heard at all court hearings, and shall not be subject to exclusion by virtue of the fact that they may be called to testify at some point in the proceedings.
+(B) A CASA volunteer shall have the opportunity to be present and be heard at all court hearings, and shall not be subject to exclusion by virtue of the fact that they may be called to testify at some point in the proceedings.
 A CASA volunteer shall not be deemed to be a "party," as described in Title 3 of Part II of the Code of Civil Procedure.
 However, the court, in its discretion, shall have the authority to grant the CASA Advocate amicus curiae status, which includes the right to appear with counsel.

-(B) CASA reports shall be filed with the court at least two days prior to the hearing.
-The CASA program shall also provide a copy of the report to all counsel, self-represented litigants, and any de facto parent at least two days before the hearing.
-(Adopted 1/1/2013; revised 1/1/2022)
+(C) CASA reports shall be filed with the court at least two days prior to the hearing.
+The CASA program shall also provide a copy of the report to all counsel, tribal representatives, self-represented litigants, and any de facto parent at least two days before the hearing.